Sustainable water use strategy

 Water is a central resource to all aspects of life and business.
 Therefore, water management is a crucial element to ensure sustainable use of resources and safeguard business continuity.

 We understand sustainable use of water as the efficient water management practices throughout all stages of our operations, always taking into account the water needs of surrounding communities.

 According to the definition of the “World Business Council for Sustainable Development” (WBCSD), water stress begins with an available total amount of renewable water resources of less than 1,700 cubic meters per person in the population per year.
 We used the “Global Water Tool Version 2015” of the WBCSD to perform a risk analysis at country level.
 The results show that only our manufacturing site in Singapore is located in a water stress area.
 This site consists primarily of office and test operations with a comparatively low level of water consumption.
-Although during 2018 fiscal year only 0.63 percent of our total water volume was consumed there, we implemented measures to ensure efficient water use at site as well.
+Although during 2019 fiscal year only 0.60 percent of our total water volume was consumed there, we implemented measures to ensure efficient water use at site as well.
 Two buildings at site have been awarded the “Water Efficient Building” certificate of the local water authority “PUB”.
-Since March 2016 a technical innovation has made it possible to make more efficient use of the water in the cooling towers, reducing annual water requirements by more than 4,500 cubic meters.

 Water Balance at Infineon:

 The starting point for our successful water management is the published water balance.

 Infineon water supply is based on on-site sources (groundwater fed by surface water) and also on local suppliers (drinking and non-drinking water).

 It's a fact that semiconductor industry in general requires water for production.
 However, at Infineon only a small part of the water withdrawal is consumed, whereas a large part is used for cooling purposes only.
 We consider as consumed water those parts, which end up in sewage plants where the water is treated.